Ken Westerfield: Ultimate Frisbee

 In 1987, at the Canadian Ultimate Championships (CUC), Ottawa, Westerfield, with his team Darkside, won Canada's first national ultimate championships.
-In the 1980s, in the beginning of Toronto's competitive ultimate years, Westerfield's contributions to his teams were his expert handling skills as well as the strength of his sidearm (forehand) huck, hammer and pulls (the starting throw that begins the play, similar to a kickoff in football).
-Consistently pulling (throwing) deep into the opposing team's end-zone, would always give his team the advantage of having plenty of time to get set-up on defense.
+In the 1980s, at the beginning of Toronto's competitive ultimate years, Westerfield's contributions to his teams were his expert handling skills as well as the strength of his sidearm (forehand) huck, hammer, and pulls (the starting throw that begins the play, similar to a kickoff in football).
+Consistently pulling (throwing) deep into the opposing team's end-zone, would always give his team plenty of time to get set-up on defense.